Mobile Broadband Buyers Guide

 Deals start from as little as £5 per month, and go up to £40 per month for the highest usage levels or for bundled hardware.

 There are 4 types of deal:

-- Contract Mobile broadband - Here you sign up for a fixed period of time (usually between 12 and 24 months) and you receive a free dongle (or portable hotspot) and a certain amount of data usage inclusive per month (between 1GB and 15GB depending on the package).
+- Contract Mobile broadband - Here you sign up for a fixed period of time (usually between 12 and 24 months) and you receive a free personal hotspot (or dongle) and a certain amount of data usage inclusive per month (between 1GB and 15GB depending on the package).
 If you use more than your standard data allowance during a month then you pay extra on top for the additional data.
 Your mobile network will provide you with a secure webpage with your usage amounts so you can keep an eye on your usage levels.
 Prices vary depending on factors such as the length of contract and the amount of inclusive data per month.

-- Pay As You Go Mobile broadband - Pay as you go broadband works much as with PAYG mobile phones, you buy a dongle (portable hotspot or SIM) and then when you want to use it you buy top ups.
+- Pay As You Go Mobile broadband - Pay as you go broadband works much as with PAYG mobile phones, you buy a portable hotspot (or a dongle or SIM) and then when you want to use it you buy top ups.
 Rather than buying minutes you buy gigabytes (although occasionally you may pay to activate the service for a day, week or month, with a fixed usage allowance for the activation period).
 You can buy top ups either online or at a shop that sells mobile phone top ups.
 You can buy top ups in various price ranges, the more you spend the more usage you get.
 Prices for a 1GB top start around £7.50 or £10 depending on your network.
 Be aware that top ups can often expire if they're not used within a certain time limit.

 - Mobile Broadband Starter Kits - These are similar to PAYG deals but they come with a certain amount of data included and an increased time limit to use the data before it expires.
 Starter kits are an excellent present to give someone who needs to get connected but doesn't want a fixed contract.
 You can effectively pay for a whole year, or few months upfront.
 Prices start from around £80.